ag-informatics/ag-informatics-course/module2/lab2/README.md

 Hurray, you crushed Module 2!

-**Academic Integrity Reminder:** Make sure your lab Github repositories are **"private"** for the duration of the course, to prevent others from simply copying your code.
+**Academic Integrity Reminder:** Make sure your lab GitHub repositories are **"private"** for the duration of the course, to prevent others from simply copying your code.
 I trust that you will work independently, and will evaluate your work based on your "commit" history (i.e., you should NOT just commit the ENTIRE lab 5 minutes before the deadline).
-In general, writing code with the help of the internet is permissable, i.e., you can ask questions on Stack Overflow, discuss the problems with each other on Slack.
+In general, writing code with the help of the internet is permissible, i.e., you can ask questions on Stack Overflow, discuss the problems with each other on Slack.
 Ultimately, I have a policy in which I trust that you are doing the right thing, unless I see evidence to the contrary.

 ## Future Learning Pathways